ChaoZhang173/1D-peloton/README.md

 6. local spacing:
    the local spaing = 0.5((distance to left) + (distance to right)) no local spacing for the boundary particles
+7. electron density integral:
+   the 1D code only has left integral, and right integral is not used.

 ## Data Structure:
 STL Vector.